 5 Ways To Use Buncee for Visualization & Retention

-When students can create visuals and orally discuss a math problem, you’ll know they have a deeper understanding of the concepts you’re learning together.
+Students can also create visuals and orally discuss a math problem.
+Then you’ll know they have a deeper understanding of the concepts you’re learning together.
 Using Buncee’s video and audio recording features, students can easily explain their understanding of a concept.
 Students can upload a photo of their written out math work and combine it with their voice to explain their thinking.
 Here’s an example of how a high school math teacher has her students visually explain their math understanding.

 Science Theories & Processes